-constant returns to scale, meaning technical coefficients do not depend on production scale;
+Constant returns to scale, meaning technical coefficients do not depend on the scale of production;

-fixed proportions of factors of production without substitution possibilities;
+Fixed proportions of factors of production without substitution possibilities;

-use of a single technology per sector and production of a single homogeneous product;
+Use of a single technology per sector and production of a single homogeneous product;

-no impact of price changes on final demand (zero price-elasticity of demand);
+No impact of price changes on final demand (zero price and cross-price-elasticity of demand);

+No impact of changes in employment, value added on final demand (no Keynesian multiplier effect);

-absence of supply constraints on labour, capital, natural resources, and financial constraints.
+Absence of supply constraints on labour, capital, natural resources, and financial constraints.

-Despite these limitations, it is possible to combine IO analysis with other modelling frameworks that endogenize final demand explicitly, such as:
+Despite these limitations, it is possible to combine IO analysis with other modelling frameworks that endogenize final demand explicitly and deal with some of the aforementioned limitations, such as:

-IO models with econometrically estimated evolution of final demand (call them Type II IO models);
+IO models with econometrically estimated evolution of final demand (Type II IO models);

 IO models based on neoclassical principles like CGE models (Type III IO Models).

-When IO tables are integrated with environmental accounts, such as waste flows, emissions, or material use, environmentally-extended input output (EEIO) models and waste input-output (WIO) tables can be derived.
-These models allow for the analysis of the impacts of changes in technology and final demand on the broader ecosystem.
-EEIO analysis combines conventional IO tables (expressed in monetary units) with environmental variables (emissions, waste, extraction, resource depletion) for each industry.
-These additional variables are typically measured in physical units and included in satellite accounts.
-WIO explicitly introduces waste treatment industries (e.g., incineration, landfilling, recycling) in the columns of an IO table.
-These industries demand waste generated by productive industries and final demand as inputs and produce treated waste or recycled materials used as intermediate inputs by productive industries.
-Therefore, the IO table is expanded in the rows.
-It is important to note that the total waste generation per industry is net of recycled waste.
-Increased recycling reduces the waste generation coefficient in each industry.
-Recycled materials, demanded as inputs by productive industries, are represented by positive coefficients in the recycling industry.

-This methodology can be applied to various CE interventions, including but not limited to alternative end-of-life strategies for electrical appliances, recycling, landfilling, and simple shredding (Kondo and Nakamura 2004, Nakamura and Kondo 2006).

-[2.2] Type II input-output models
+[3.2] Type II Input-Output Models

-In Type II or macro-econometric input-output (MEIO) models, the level and composition of final demand are not exogenous but determined through econometric equations, with coefficients estimated from observed data.
+In Type II or macro-econometric input-output (MEIO) models, the level and composition of final demand between industries final output are not exogenous but determined through econometric equations, with coefficients estimated from observed data.
 Once the final demands are determined for each industry, total outputs are defined using a standard Leontief IO table, which operates on a quantity basis.
-MEIO models are categorized as demand-driven models, in contrast to neoclassical CGE, DSGE, and standard IAM approaches, which are supply-side models.
-MEIO models also econometrically determine labour market variables such as hours worked, employment rate, participation rate, etc. These variables are defined as functions of estimated real output, real wage costs, and other factors.
-Unlike most CGE models, MEIO models do not assume neoclassical conditions.
-The economy does not converge to a pre-defined equilibrium level of output, let alone full employment.
+MEIO models are categorized as demand-driven models, in contrast to neoclassical CGE, DSGE, and standard IAM approaches, which can be categorized as supply-side models.
+MEIO models can also econometrically determine labour market variables such as hours worked, employment rate, participation rate, etc. These variables are defined as functions of estimated real output, real wage costs, and other factors.
+Unlike most CGE models, MEIO models do not assume neoclassical equilibrium conditions.
+For instance, prices are not assumed to always adjust to market clearing levels, and, hence, the economy does not converge necessarily to a pre-defined equilibrium level of output, let alone full employment.
 Perfect rationality and perfect competition are also rejected.
 Economic agents in MEIO models are assumed to operate in imperfect markets under bounded rationality conditions.